SMOFCon Europe – Code of Conduct

 At SMOFCon Europe we want to ensure no one is talked over, ignored, or dismissed, and we are committed to making SMOFCon Europe as accessible as we can to people from all racial and ethnic backgrounds.
 Problems non-white Attendees of fandom events often reference include, but are not limited to:

 - Being expected to be an authority on non-white characters in various fandoms

 - Being talked down to or assumed to be less knowledgeable about topics being discussed

 - People critiquing their cosplay costumes without being asked

 - A presumption by some members of fandom that people of colour do not belong in fandom and that they should not be centered in storytelling

-- The use of “Social Justice Warrior” or “SJW” as a pejorative term meant to demean or belittle the idea of diversity and inclusion in fandom and storytelling
+- The use of “Social Justice Warrior” or “SJW” or similar as a pejorative term meant to demean or belittle the idea of diversity and inclusion in fandom and storytelling

 - The use of social media to target people of colour and allies for harassment and abuse as an outgrowth of their participation in panels, discussions, or when commenting on their participation in fandom

 - Being targeted in person or through social media with acts of aggression, harassment, or retribution for calling out harassers and abusive behavior

 - Using racial epithets to describe any ethnicity or category of person.

 This behaviour will not be tolerated at SMOFCon Europe.